Pokémon Trading Card Game: Pokémon types

-Pokémon Types are elemental attributes determining the strengths and weaknesses for each Pokémon and its attacks.
+Pokémon Types are elemental attributes, determining the strengths and weaknesses for each Pokémon and its attacks.
 Pokémon take double damage from attacks of types they are weak to and less damage from attacks they resist.
 These type matchups offset one another in rock–paper–scissors-style relationships.
 Pokémon Types in the TCG include Fire, Fighting, Dragon, Lightning, Grass, Water, Fairy, Psychic, Darkness, Metal, and Colorless.
-Other Pokémon types such as Ice and Ground types from the rest of the Pokémon franchise, however, does not have their own types in the TCG and instead are categorized/incorporated inside other types; for example, Ice type and Ground type are categorized under Water type and Fighting type, respectively.
+Other Pokémon types such as Ice and Ground types from the franchise, however, do not have their own types in the TCG and instead are categorized/incorporated inside other types; for example, Ice type and Ground type are categorized under Water type and Fighting type, respectively.

-Beginning Pokémon TCG: Sword & Shield, Poison type Pokémon are categorized under Darkness-type; Poison-type were previously Psychic type, and before that they were categorized under Grass type.
-Beginning Pokémon TCG: EX Dragon, Dragon type Pokémon are now listed as Dragon-type, and they were previously listed as Colorless type.
+Starting with Dragons Exalted, Dragon type Pokémon are now listed as Dragon-type, and they were previously categorized under the Colorless type.
+Similarly, starting with Sword & Shield, Poison type Pokémon are categorized under Darkness-type; Poison-type were previously Psychic type, and before that they were categorized under Grass type.

 A simplified type system was adopted from the video games for use in the trading card game.
-Darkness and Metal types was introduced alongside the corresponding Pokémon Gold and Silver video game, the Dragon-type was introduced in the Japanese Dragon Selection set; and Fairy type was introduced in the XY set to correspond to its introduction in the video games, but they were later removed in Pokémon TCG: Sword and Pokémon Shield.
-While most Pokémon have only one type, three exceptions are Pokémon TCG: EX Team Magma vs Team Aqua which introduced dual-type Pokémon that have two different types, Pokémon TCG: XY Steam Siege, and Pokémon TCG: HeartGold and SoulSilver era sets.
-Dual types were also utilized in Pokémon Legend cards to emphasize the multiple Pokémon the mechanic has in the HeartGold and SoulSilver.
-In August 2016, XY Steam Siege reintroduced the dual-type mechanic, but this time it is on regular and EX Pokémon.
+Darkness and Metal types was introduced alongside the corresponding Pokémon Gold and Silver video game, the Dragon-type was introduced in the Japanese Dragon Selection set; and Fairy type was introduced in the XY set to correspond to its introduction in the franchise, but they were later categorized under Psychic type starting with Sword and Pokémon Shield.
+While most Pokémon have only one type, three exceptions are EX Team Magma vs Team Aqua which introduced dual-type Pokémon that have two different types, as well as XY and HeartGold and SoulSilver series sets.
+Dual types were also utilized in Pokémon-Legend cards from HeartGold and SoulSilver.
+In August 2016, XY Steam Siege reintroduced the dual-type mechanic, but this time on regular Pokémon and Pokémon-EX.

 Sets

 The Pokémon TCG debuted In Japan in 1996 with the release of "1st Starter & Expansion Pack/Base Set" (第1弾スターターパック & 第1弾拡張パック), which was the original core series of cards and Theme Decks released in Japan on October 20, 1996, and in the United States on January 9, 1999.
-The "1st Starter & Expansion Pack" contained a mixed variety of Pokémon cards depicting the original 150 Pokémon species in the main Pokémon franchise, and it is the only expansion to not have a set logo or symbol (i.e. except for the error "no-symbol" Pokemon TCG: Jungle cards).
+The "1st Starter & Expansion Pack" contained various Pokémon cards depicting the original 150 Pokémon species in the main Pokémon franchise, and it is the only expansion not to have a set logo or symbol (i.e. except for the error "no-symbol" Jungle cards).